 hunters often use in the field for safety.

 understatement, designer Lou Dalton noted, “The color lends itself to more

 are that if you are inclined toward orange to pair it with other bold colors

 such as blue or black.
 Avoid light neutrals.

 Wrights packaged quilt binding comes in a variety of gorgeous colors to compliment not only your quilt but also to add an attractive finished edge and color to wearable art, throws, blankets, and wall hangings.
-Each package contains 3 yards of bias tape, 7/8" wide, and is a completely machine washable blend of polyester and [...]
+Each package contains 3 yards of bias tape, [...]